Outreach workers team up with SEPTA for pilot program in Philadelphia

 PHILADELPHIA (WPVI) -- The Southeastern Pennsylvania Transportation Authority has teamed up with social workers to help better serve Philadelphia residents.

-SEPTA police officer Gabriella Fenwick and Merikey outreach specialist Nicole Polit are part of a team that will take a different approach to policing in the city.
+SEPTA police officer Gabriella Fenwick and Merakey outreach specialist Nicole Polit are part of a team that will take a different approach to policing in the city.

 "We're on the ground, on the platforms, on the buses and we're outside," said Polit.
 "We're all over, literally all over the city."